yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 This attribute controls whether objects using this material can have shadows cast upon them.

+@par
 Format: receive\_shadows &lt;on|off&gt;<br> Default: on

-Whether or not an object receives a shadow is the combination of a number of factors, See [Shadows](#Shadows) for full details; however this allows you to make a material opt-out of receiving shadows if required.
+Whether or not an object receives a shadow is the combination of a number of factors, See @ref Shadows for full details; however this allows you to make a material opt-out of receiving shadows if required.
 Note that transparent materials never receive shadows so this option only has an effect on solid materials.

 <a name="transparency_005fcasts_005fshadows"></a><a name="transparency_005fcasts_005fshadows-1"></a>